Genivia/ugrep/README.md

                   option does not apply to -f FILE patterns.

            --xml  Output file matches in XML.
-Use options -H, -n, -k, and  -b  to specify additional attributes.
+Use options -H, -n, -k, and  -b  to specify XML attributes to output.
 See also option --format.

            -Y, --empty
                   Permits  empty  matches,  such  as `^\h*$' to match blank lines.